wight-airmash/ab-server/docs/commands.md

 ### /server upgrades fever

-Toggle upgrades fever event.
+Toggle upgrades fever event (permanently).
+Toggling disables auto mode (by schedule).
 If enabled, all the players are constantly full upgraded (5555 pattern) and the bots have 3233 upgrades state pattern.

+### /server upgrades fever auto

+Run upgrades fever event in auto mode by schedule.
+Permanently turned off if no schedule was passed.

 ### /server powerups chance \<value\>